-Cheesy potatoes get a whole new look with the addition of Provolone cheese, Portobello mushrooms and fresh thyme to this potato gratin recipe.
+Cheesy potatoes get a whole new look with the addition of Provolone cheese, Portobello mushrooms, and fresh thyme to this potato gratin recipe.

 This gratin is filled with layers of thinly sliced potatoes, mushrooms, flavorful Provolone cheese, seasoned with thyme and then topped off with cream and a sprinkle of parmesan.

 What kind of potatoes do I use for a gratin recipe?

 I tried this recipe with several different kinds of potatoes.
 So trust me and stick with russet potatoes, they do the best job of keeping their texture when baked in cream.

 Don’t try to sub in Yukon Golds.
 Their water content is too high, and the end result is a soupy mess.
 And no one wants to eat a soupy mess.

 Do I need to use cream in au gratin potatoes or can I use milk?